kishanpatel789/kp_data_dev_site/content/posts/015_WhatIsAParquetFile.md

 column_chunk = [0, 1, 0, 0, 2, 1, 2, 0]   # <-- here we store IDs in the column chunk instead of names
 ```

-This replaces a column of strings into a column of integers, which significantly saves space.
-Instead of storing the full name over and over again, we store it once in the dictionary and then reference it with a much shorter integer every time the name appears.
+This replaces a column of strings with a column of integers, which significantly saves space.
+Instead of storing the full name over and over, we store it once in the dictionary and then reference it with a much shorter integer every time the name appears.

 Let's demonstrate the savings with a larger dataset.
-We have these three names appearing in a single column with a 100,000,000 rows.
+We have these three names appearing in a single column with 100,000,000 rows.
 We'll use PyArrow to save the table into two files: one with plain encoding and another with dictionary encoding:

 ```python
 import pyarrow.parquet as pq